 Completion of human subject training should be done by all staff working on a research project (all investigators and other study personnel, including all persons who are responsible for designing and/or conducting research, performing data analysis or reporting activities).
 It is suggested you take the CITI training before submitting your IRB protocol for approval.

 Third party (subcontract) research personnel or consultants must comply with this education requirement as well.
 They may satisfy this requirement at their home institutions, provided that the IRB is assured of completion of the necessary training.
 A letter, certificate, or email notification by a representative from the home institution will satisfy this requirement.

-Researchers: If you have a Stanford email, give this when prompted for your email address in order to ensure a link between your eProtocol application and the status of your training.
+- Using your Stanford email address ensures a link between your eProtocol application and the status of your training.

 – select "Stanford University" if you are doing research at Stanford (University or Hospital & Clinics) or Lucile Packard Children’s Hospital